 Technology has become a core component of how companies do business, unlocking efficiencies that reduce cost and increase productivity.
 With these advancements have come significant threats from hackers and other malicious actors and a string of high-profile data breaches and compromises.
 In addition to this incredible challenge, many regulations are now in place at the international, national, and state levels, which govern data and information security.
 Navigating this landscape while running your business and maintaining your systems can be overwhelming.
 The cybersecurity professionals at DGC can help you manage these often competing demands by assessing the state of your cybersecurity, your compliance with regulations, and helping you achieve your objectives.

 Even the most proactive information technology departments may have vulnerabilities or areas where security can be improved.
 DGC’s professionals are trusted by clients, work with sensitive data, and understand the importance of having internal controls tailored to your organization.
 We take the time to ask the critical questions and understand your business.

 Have you identified all types of sensitive data in your organization and where it’s stored?
+Have you assessed your network for technical vulnerabilities?
 Do you have a well-defined plan of action in the event of a breach?
 Are you in compliance with all federal and state regulations?